-We base our earnings-precision uncertainty measure on the following logic.
-When analysts are not certain about how precise is an earnings number announced by a firm, the range for each analyst's forecasts is wider, and different analysts' forecasts are more distant from each other.
+When analysts are not certain about whether the firm's earnings announcement is precise or not, the range for each analyst's forecasts is wider, and their resulting forecasts are more distant from each other.
 At the same time, the range of forecasts may be wide because of market-wide uncertainty, which is not specific to the firm.
 It is important to distinguish between these two different sources of uncertainty.
-To do so, we regress a measure that includes both earnings precision and fundamental uncertainty - analyst forecast spread, divided by stock price in prior quarter for normalization, - on a proxy of fundamental uncertainty - VIX index, and take the residuals from this regression as our measure of earnings-announcement-precision uncertainty.
-We construct the measure in the following steps.
-First, we run the regression:
+To do so, we divide the measure that includes both types of uncertainty by the measure of the market-wide uncertainty.
+We measure the earnings-announcement-precision uncertainty in the following way:

-Analyst

-$$\hat{forecast}$$

-$spread{i,q} = \gamma_0 + \gamma_1 \times VIX{m-1},$ (3.6)
+$$PrecUnc{i,q} = \frac{Analyst \quad forecast \quad spread{i,q}}{VIX{m-1}},$$ (3.6)

-where Analyst forecast $spread{i,q}$ is the difference between the highest and the lowest analyst forecasts of the EPS of the firm i for the quarter q.
+where Analyst forecast spread{i,q} is the difference between the highest and the lowest analyst forecasts of the EPS of the firm i for the quarter q.
 VIX{m-1} is the average monthly VIX from the daily data from the Chicago Board of Exchange website.
 The index is taken in the month before the disclosure month (Choi (2019)).
-Next, we take the residuals of this regression as the measure of earnings-announcement-precision uncertainty: